 But Pavlov’s experiment demonstrates that we can also change our behaviour through conditioning.
 You could train your brain to associate daily routines with new healthy and helpful habits:

-- Condition yourself to take your medication first thing in the morning or with your evening meal (depending on how and when your pills should be administered of course).
+- Condition yourself to take your medication first thing in the morning or with your meal (depending on how and when your pills should be administered of course).

 - Assign a culinary theme to each day of the week – Meatless Monday, Taco Tuesday – so you’ll effortlessly get a wide range of nutrients in.